MOladunni/MOladunni.github.io/README.md

 The project highlights skills in data transformation using Power Query, data modeling, Schema, DAX calculations, and the creation of clear, user-friendly dashboards for business analysis.

+KPI Card: Provides a quick snapshot of overall business performance.

+Revenue by Country and State: Shows the proportion of total revenue contributed by each country.
+It helps compare market share distribution and logistic planning

+Order Date: Gives insight into days, seasons, or months with high demands for staffing, logistics and inventory management.

+Total Sales by Segment: Shows which of the business segments is generating more or less revenue for management decision making

+Shipping mode and order priority: Displays the mode of shipping for customers, peak periods for staff planning and management decisions

+Top and Bottom sales: Gives a numerical insight into the top 5 countries generating the highest revenue and the bottom 5 countries generating the lowest revenue for marketing and management decisions

 **Title:** SQL Data Definition Language-Sales Data